ChuaHW/OverCaffeinated/README.md

 1. Click "Reset it here" on the login page
 2. Enter your registered email address
 3. Click "Send Reset Link"
-4. Check your Mailtrap inbox for the reset email
+4. Check your email inbox for the reset email
 5. Click the reset link in the email
 6. Enter your new password and click "Reset Password"
 7. You will be redirected to the login page

 ### Notes
 - Reset links expire after 1 hour
-- Email testing is handled via Mailtrap during development
-- To view test emails, log into your Mailtrap inbox at mailtrap.io
+- Emails are sent via SendGrid — you'll need a SendGrid API key and a verified sender email set as `EMAIL_FROM`